AlexsLemonade/scpca-nf/external-instructions.md

 If bulk libraries were processed, a `bulk_quant.tsv` and `bulk_metadata.tsv` summarizing the counts data and metadata across all libraries will also be present in the `results` directory.

+If you performed cell type annotation, an additional QC report specific to cell typing results called `library_id_celltype-report.html` will also be present in the `results` directory.

 The `checkpoints` folder will contain intermediate files that are produced by individual steps of the workflow, including mapping with `salmon`.
 The contents of this folder are used to allow restarting the workflow from internal checkpoints (in particular so the initial read mapping does not need to be repeated, see [repeating mapping steps](#repeating-mapping-steps)), and may contain log files and other outputs useful for troubleshooting or alternative analysis.